teron131/youtube-summarizer-ui/chrome-extension/README.md

 1. Navigate to a YouTube video (e.g., `https://youtube.com/watch?v=...`)
 2. Extension icon becomes enabled (colored)
 3. Click the icon
-4. New tab opens with the summarizer app and URL pre-filled
+4. New tab opens with the summarizer app and video ID passed as `?v=VIDEO_ID`
+5. The app constructs a clean YouTube URL: `https://youtu.be/VIDEO_ID`

 ## Testing